bennof/pden/README.md

     pdnormalize      normalize a density map to mu=0.0 and sigma=1.0

-    pdcalcps         calculate the power spectrum of a density (radial structure factor)
+    pdcalcsf         calculate the structur factor of a density (radial structure factor)

     pdapplysf        apply a structure factor correcting function (today only